michaelkolesidis/michaelkolesidis.com/README.md

 A huge thanks to everyone who supported me, from friends and colleagues to anonymous internet users, providing valuable feedback throughout the development process.

-## 📜 Contact
+## ✉️ Contact

-Feel free to contact me for business inquiries, feedback, bugs, comments etc.
+Feel free to contact me for business inquiries, feedback, bug reports, or general comments.

 If you use my code or my graphics in your projects, I’d love to hear about it!
 Feel free to email me — I'm always excited (and curious) to see how it's being used!
-Remember to use my code according to the terms of the respective license!
+Remember to use my code in accordance with the terms of the respective license!

 ## 💖 Support the Project